Updated on May 7th, 2025

 One of the easiest resources to access when it comes to finding out information about reputable scholarships is college financial aid offices and high school guidance counselors.

-These academic professionals have usually been working in their fields for a significant amount of time and typically have the inside scoop on a range of scholarship opportunities.
+These academic professionals have usually been working in their fields for a significant amount of time and typically have the inside scoop on a range of scholarship opportunities and additional information.

 If your student knows where they will be going to college, the financial aid office is a particularly valuable resource, as they have information about any institutional awards (those limited to students going to that particular school) for which your child may qualify.
 These generally have less competition than certain well-known national scholarships, so your student’s odds of receiving an award may be higher.

-Guidance counselors are usually well-connected in the local community, making it easier to identify local scholarships, and generally keep tabs on national-level awards too.
+Guidance counselors are usually well-connected in the local community, making it easier to identify local scholarships, and generally keep tabs on national-level awards too, which can be crucial for prospective applicants.
 They can be a great point of contact for high school students who haven’t selected a college yet, so it’s worth having your child coordinate some time with them.

 Get Started with Scholarships Online